keptn/keptn.github.io/content/docs/0.13.x/operate/user_management/oauth_secrets/index.md

 * [Create the secrets](./#create-session-and-database-encryption-secret) as explained above.

-* Re-start the Keptn Bridge since it requires new secrets:
+* Re-start the Keptn Bridge to fetch the new secrets:

     ```console
     kubectl delete pods -n keptn --selector=app.kubernetes.io/name=bridge